Skip to main content

 For someone with some level of social anxiety, connecting with people always feel like a herculean task— requiring a lot of mental gymnastics in identifying a common ground for the initial conversation.

-As I grew old, I found a hack — understanding that people are trying to find solutions to their most urgent problems and they will judge the value of our relationship from the lenses of the the problems and identified solution.
+As I grew older, I found a hack — understanding that people are trying to find solutions to their most urgent problems and they will judge the value of our relationship through the lenses of the problems and identified solutions.

 Side note: